-Common In-Network and Out-of-Network Out-of-Pocket Maximum: Your Plan has a Common In-Network and Out-of-Network Out-of-Pocket Maximum, as listed in your Benefit Summary.
+Common In-Network and Out-of-Network Out-of-Pocket Maximum: If your Plan has a Common In-Network and Out-of-Network Out-of-Pocket Maximum, it will be listed in your Benefit Summary.
 The Common Out-of-Pocket Maximum can be met by payments you make for Covered Services using In-Network and Out-of-Network benefits.